-Welcome to the Elkhart Art League Online
+About Elkhart Art League

 Classes and workshops in a variety of media are offered to people of all ages.
 Education and enjoyment of the creative process in a relaxed friendly setting is one of our main objectives.
 Two major exhibits are held each year.
 We invite members of the Elkhart Art League as well as non-members in the community to submit artwork for consideration.

-History of the Elkhart Art League
+EA History of the Elkhart Art League

 In 1925, the Artists’ Traveling Association was formed to facilitate the travel of artists on painting tours and to art shows and lectures.
-In 1929, a constitution was written, a more formal organization set up, and the name changed to Elkhart Art League.
+In 1929 a constitution was written, a more formal organization set up, and the name changed to Elkhart Art League.
 The contingencies of war-time affected participation in the League during World War II and later.

 In 1951, a civic-minded group of artists reactivated and reorganized the League.
 Steady growth of interest and program has marked the years since.
-In 1962, the League was incorporated as a non-profit corporation.
-The Internal Revenue Service classifies the League as 501C3, qualifying donations to the League as tax deductible.
+In 1962 the League was incorporated as a non-profit corporation.
+The Internal Revenue Service classifies the League as 501(c)(3), qualifying donations to the League as tax deductible.